How To Manage Your Videographer (Without Video Experience)

 What does the future of video look like for my company?

-You’re taking a huge step to improve your marketing and sales team capabilities by adding video because you know that this medium is so important for the future of your business.
+You’re taking a huge step to improve your marketing and sales team capabilities by adding videographer.

 And while you’re excited about this, you started reading this article because you were nervous: This is a position you’ve likely never managed before.

-Have consistent conversations with them about where they see themselves in the future.
+Have consistent conversations with this person about where they see themselves in the future.
 How can your company consistently be the place they want to stay?
-What can you do to help them realize is possible with your company?
+What can you do to help them realize what is possible with your company?

 I’d recommend reading Radical Candor by Kim Scott (or if you’re a podcast person, there’s a Radical Candor podcast).
 The principles in this book will help you dive deeper into leading your team down the right path, and give you tools to effectively give feedback to them as you have these conversations.